 After my last post, I wanted to pause and discuss the idea of a safe person and what that means using Drs.
 Cloud and Townsend’s book Safe People.
 On their website, Cloud and Townsend ask the question: What are safe people?
 This is a crucial question for adult children of borderline parents (and really all humans) to ask because in order to heal the cognitive impairments inflicted by years of trauma experienced in a borderline relationship safety must be established.
 In all my communications with my mother, I have insisted that she focus on learning to become a safe person, but, as I have pondered this notion, I have asked myself what it might mean to specifically be a safe person.

 According to Cloud and Townsend, a safe person exists within the boundaries of a safe relationship.
-Keep in mind, Cloud and Townsend operate within a Judeo-Christian worldview; I’m quoting from their material.
-If you do not share that worldview, please apply a worldview that will work for you.
-Thus, a safe relationship is one that does three things:
+Keep in mind, Cloud and Townsend operate within a Christian worldview; I’m using their material as a template for this discussion; so, I’m going to change it a bit in order to make their points more accessible to all worldviews.
+A safe relationship is one that does three things:

-- Draws us closer to God.
-(Matthew 22:37-38) or Creates an atmosphere of peace, joy, and vitality in life and brings this into other atmospheres.
+- Creates an atmosphere of peace, joy, and vitality in life and brings this into other atmospheres.

-- Draws us closer to others.
-(Matthew 22:39) or Encourages and models healthy communication and relationships.
+- Encourages and models healthy communication and relationships.

-- Helps us become the real person God created us to be.
-(Ephesians 2:10) or Encourages our personal development and stokes an inner ambition to pursue and express our worth.
+- Encourages our personal development and stokes an inner ambition to pursue and express our worth.

 Cloud and Townsend did a survey of their clients and community asking them to describe to them what a “safe person” meant to them.
 These are the results of their survey:

-- A person who accepts me just like I am.
+- A person who accepts me as I am.